 Relevant for: GUI tests and components,API testing, and business process tests

-For each test saved in ALM, a test configuration can be applied for the test to enable you to run the test with variable data.
+Using test configurations for your test runs enables you to run the test with variable data.
 This enables you to use the same data file or data files repeatedly to provide changing data for a particular test run.
 Furthermore, you maintain fewer sets of data, in a central location in your ALM project, which is accessible for all tests in the project.

 Share common data sources across different tests